POKE ROOT

 What is it?

-The root of Poke Root, a most impressive looking plant reaching 4 meters in height and having strong purple-green stems that support flourishes of drooping flowers eventually giving way to large clusters of purple berries.
+In herbal medicine we use the roots of 'Poke'; an impressive looking plant reaching 4 meters in height and having strong purple-green stems that support flourishes of drooping flowers eventually giving way to large clusters of purple berries.

 FLOWERS/BERRIES